 What is a Strict Liability Tort?

 Can you think of a situation where someone didn’t mean to cause harm, but their actions meant an obvious risk?
 Maybe you thought about keeping an exotic animal, like a tiger, or drag racing.
 These activities can be entertaining, but some people may consider them dangerous and abnormal in their communities.
-Whenever these actions result in someone else getting injured, it can lead to a legal case that involves a strict liability tort.
+Whenever these actions result in someone else getting injured, it can lead to a legal case that involves called a strict liability tort.

 What is Strict Liability?

-Strict liability holds someone liable for their products or actions, without the plaintiff having to prove fault or negligence.
+Unlike an intentional liability tort, a strict liability holds someone liable for their products or actions, without the plaintiff having to prove fault or negligence.
 When someone participates in dangerous activities such as using explosives, keeping wild animals, or making defective products, then they may be held responsible if someone else gets injured.

 Even if the defendant took all of the precautions and followed safety measures, a strict liability crime is unique in that they would still hold them responsible.
 Given the nature of the activity, the defendant should have been able to foresee that someone could get hurt by it.